Reemaask2/Data-science-Udacity-nanodegree/First Project/README.md

 I was eager to analyze the data thoroughly, communicate interesting findings, and share them on Medium blog post  which I really hope it is an engaging post and insightful for you :)

 Medium blog link:

+Acknowledgement should go to Kaggle and for providing the dataset.
+Acknowledgement should also go to DataCamp for their excellent WordCloud tutorial.